natcap/invest-monthly-downloads-from-gcs-logging/README.md

 thousand files.
 I've tried to limit the number of files that need to be downloaded, but it's still a lot.

-Grab a cup of coffee and don't do this at home (seriously, run it on the cloud console or something).
+Grab a cup of coffee and don't do this at home (seriously, run it on a google cloud VM -- not the cloud console -- and be sure to SSH in properly since it'll be a lot faster that way than through the web browser).

 ```
 $ make download